-Please note this is on a Sunday
+Please note that this concert takes place on a Sunday.

 Admission: £18, £16 (concessions), £8 (students), £5 (under 14)

 - Phone: 01223 300085 (12:30 - 16:00 on Monday, 12:30 - 19:00 Tuesday - Friday, and 15:00 - 19:00 on Saturday).